samsja/muon_fsdp_2/README.md

 ## ZeroBand

-ZeroBand is a fork of [this repo](https://github.com/PrimeIntellect-ai/prime), a standalone training codebase for LLM, specifically designed for using fsdp2 and muon optimizer.
+ZeroBand is a fork of [this repo](https://github.com/PrimeIntellect-ai/prime), a standalone training codebase for LLMs specifically designed for using fsdp2 and muon optimizer.

 ## Install